COMMODITIES-Oil leads market rout as China sends investors fleeing

 Investors took flight after the Chinese stock market posted its biggest one-day loss since the height of the global financial crisis in 2007, plunging more than 8 percent.

-The 19-commodity Thomson Reuters/Core Commodity CRB Index fell 2.7 percent to its lowest level since 2002, taking year-to-date losses to nearly 20 percent.
+The 19-commodity Thomson Reuters/Core Commodity CRB Index has shed more than 16 percent so far this year.

-Oil led the downward charge as Brent crude futures fell as much as $3 a barrel, or more than 6 percent, to their lowest since March 2009.
+Oil led the downward charge as Brent crude futures fell more than $2 a barrel to their lowest since March 2009.

 "Today's falls are not about oil market fundamentals.
 It's all about China," Carsten Fritsch, senior oil analyst at Commerzbank in Frankfurt, told Reuters Global Oil Forum.